salesforce/botsim/docs/tutorials.rst

 ##############################################################################
 There are two inputs required by BotSIM for dialog simulation with the Einstein BotBuilder platform:

-1. ``botVersions`` metadata contains dialog flows, bot messages,  entities, etc. It also includes  intents and their training utterances (if intent sets not used).
+1. ``botVersions`` metadata contains dialog flows, bot messages,  entities, etc. It also includes  intents and their training utterances (if intent sets are not used).
 If intent sets are used, it defines the references to the respective intent sets for all intents.
 The utterances in the intent sets are to be extracted from MlDomains metadata)

     .. code-block:: xml